wdoyle42/cc_earn/ashe_proposal/ashe_proposal.md

 college graduates.
 This work supports future higher education research in two key ways.
-First, we offer an example of a principled approach to data cleaning, model building, and model checking based in procedures common to data science [@Kuhn_Silge_2022].
+First, we offer an example of a principled approach to data cleaning, model building, and model checking based in procedures common to data science that we believe could be more widely incorporated in higher education policy research [@Kuhn_Silge_2022].
 Second, we take full advantage of these tools and procedures to fit a large number of institutional data points available through the College Scorecard to increase the predictive capacity of our models in determining program-level earnings.

 # Methodology